 Our team works with adults facing criminal charges as well as juveniles facing juvenile charges.
 Juvenile cases are handled by the Division of Juvenile Corrections, a separate division of the Wisconsin Department of Corrections.

 Additionally, our team helps individuals have their criminal records expunged.
-An expungement is the legal process of having a charge removed from the public version of your criminal record, so prospective employers and others cannot see it on routine background checks.
+An expungement is a legal process of having a charge removed from the public version of your criminal record, so prospective employers and others cannot see it on routine background checks.

 A critical part of effectively defending your case against a criminal charge is knowing and exercising your civil and constitutional rights.
 You have these rights at every stage of the criminal justice process, from the moment you are arrested through the trial process, and while you are incarcerated or under supervision.
 These rights include: